Bone Drift: workshops and exhibitions

 Bone Drift, Woollahra Gallery at Redleaf

-Artist in Residency (February-June 2025), workshop series and exhibition, 7 May - 1 June 2025
+Artist in Residency (February-June 2025), workshop series and exhibition (7 May - 1 June 2025)

-Images credit: Woollahra Gallery at Redleaf
+Images credit: Jessica Maurer / Woollahra Gallery at Redleaf

 My role in Bone Drift was both strategic and creative.
 In practical terms I produced the project — co-designing workshop structures, coordinating logistics and budgets, managing production across multiple sites, and facilitating sessions that were accessible, inclusive and generative for people with a range of backgrounds and experiences.
 I worked closely with Helen and partner organisations to ensure each iteration maintained a coherent conceptual thread.

 At the same time, my contribution was creative and conceptual.
 I supported the ongoing development of the project’s thematic framing, helped shape the material and workshop logics, and contributed to how Bone Drift invited participants to hold their own lived experience and curiosity within a broader exploration of materiality and identity.
 This dual orientation — operational and co-creative — enabled the project to function as both rigorous research practice and meaningful public engagement, situating rich conceptual work inside accessible, embodied processes.
+More information the conceptual behind the work can be found in my research.